flying-sheep/okta-signin-widget/docs/classic.md

   issuer: 'https://{yourOktaDomain}',
   clientId: '{{clientId of your OIDC app}}',
-  redirectUri: '{{redirectUri configured in OIDC app}}', }
+  redirectUri: '{{redirectUri configured in OIDC app}}',
+  useInteractionCodeFlow: false
+}
 ```

 ### Basic config options

+- **useInteractionCodeFlow**

+Defaults to `true`.
+This option enables (or disables) the [interaction code][] flow in the widget.
+This value should be set to `false` to continue running against the `Classic Engine`.

+Please visit [Migrating to OIE](https://developer.okta.com/docs/guides/migrate-to-oie/) for more details on migrating to [Identity Engine][].

+Documentation for configuring the Okta Sign-in Widget for the [interaction code][] flow is in the [README](https://github.com/okta/okta-signin-widget/blob/master/README.md).

 - **baseUrl:** The base URL for your Okta organization